brunoruviaro/Cricket-Machine/README.md

 * The ensemble may choose a specific order to introduce each new cricket sound over time.

-* Ensembles are encourage to try other variation of the guided improvisation suggested above.
+* Ensembles are encouraged to try other variations of the guided improvisation suggested above.

-## Improvements for the future
+### Improvements for the future

 The first version of this piece used SooperLooper for the looping and scratching.
 Some more work needs to be done to improve the scratching mechanism.